Even though many of you probably belong to a knitting club, have you ever thought about yarn bombing?

 Yarn bombing started off in the US and has since become a worldwide thing.

 People who join knitting or crochet groups often group together to work on a project that can benefit their community and/or send a message.

-Some may see it as a form of graffiti, but really most yarn bombers do seek permission beforehand, so that their work can stay in pace for a few days, to get some recognition and shares on social media.
+Some may see it as a form of graffiti, but really most yarn bombers do seek permission beforehand, so that their work can stay in place for a few days, to get some recognition and shares on social media.

 The installations normally get taken down by the people who put them up, taking care to wash them and use them again, some work even goes on tour!

 There have been many yarn bombing collaborations too – with famous artists, designers and craftspeople getting involved with local crafters to create something awesome for everyone to enjoy.